rundqvist/docker-zoneminder/README.md

 # Docker Zoneminder
-All-in-one Zoneminder image built on Alpine Linux and Php7.
+All-in-one Zoneminder image built on Alpine Linux and Php7 aiming for a compact container with low resource usage.

 ## Components
 * Alpine Linux